Inflammatory bowel disease (IBD) represents a group of intestinal disorders that cause prolonged inflammation of the digestive tract.

-A plain abdominal X-ray is used in emergency situations where intestine rupture is suspected.
+A plain abdominal X-ray is used in emergency situations where intestinal rupture is suspected.

 CT scans are basically computerized X-rays.
 They create a more detailed image than a standard X-ray.
 This makes them useful for examining the small intestine.
 They can also detect complications of IBD.

 MRIs use magnetic fields to form images of the body.
-They’re safer than X-rays.
+Since they don’t require radiation, they’re safer than X-rays.
 MRIs are especially helpful in examining soft tissues and detecting fistulas.

-Both MRIs and CT scans can be used to determine how much of the intestine is affected by IBD.
+Both CT scans and MRIs can be used to determine how IBD affects much of the intestine.